CoreWeave

 Windows Images

-When creating a new Virtual Server on CoreWeave cloud, instance specific information such as user account information and SSH keys are automatically passed through as Cloud-Init Userdata.
-When deploying a new Virtual Server, one has the ability to add additional information via Userdata as well.
+When a user creates a new Virtual Server on CoreWeave Cloud, instance-specific data such as user account information and SSH keys automatically get passed through as cloudInit user data.
+When deploying a new Virtual Server, users also have the ability to add additional information.
+There are two ways to do this:

 Via kubectl YAML: